The Wall: Background

-In 1977, Pink Floyd played the In the Flesh tour.
-Bassist and singer-songwriter Roger Waters despised the experience, feeling the audience was not listening and that many were too far away to see the band.
-He said: "It became a social event rather than a more controlled and ordinary relationship between musicians and an audience."
-Some audience members set off firecrackers, leading Waters to stop playing and scold them.
-In July 1977, on the final date at the Montreal Olympic Stadium, a group of noisy and excited fans near the stage irritated Waters so much that he spat on one of them.

-Guitarist and singer-songwriter David Gilmour refused to perform a final encore and sat at the soundboard, leaving the band, with backup guitarist Snowy White, to improvise a slow, sad 12-bar blues, which Waters announced to the audience as "some music to go home to".
-That night, Waters spoke with producer Bob Ezrin and Ezrin's psychiatrist friend about the alienation and despair he was experiencing.
+Throughout 1977, Pink Floyd played the In the Flesh tour to promote their new album Animals.
+Bassist and lyricist Roger Waters despised the experience – angered by the audience's rowdy behavior (such as setting off fireworks in the middle of songs) and convinced that they were not really listening to the music.
+During the final show on 6 July 1977 at the Montreal Olympic Stadium, a group of noisy and excited fans near the stage irritated Waters so much that he leaned over the side and spat on one of them.
+Said Waters of the incident, "Immediately afterwards I was shocked by my behaviour.
+I realised that what had once been a worthwhile and manageable exchange between us (the band) and them (the audience) had been utterly perverted by scale, corporate avarice and ego.
+All that remained was an arrangement that was essentially sado-masochistic."
+That night, Waters spoke with producer Bob Ezrin and a psychiatrist friend of Ezrin's about the alienation and despair he was experiencing.
 He articulated his desire to isolate himself by constructing a wall across the stage between the band and the audience.
+The concept was an instant source of inspiration.

-While Gilmour and Wright were in France recording solo albums, and drummer Nick Mason was busy producing Steve Hillage's Green, Waters began to write material.
+While Gilmour and Wright were in France recording solo albums, and the drummer, Nick Mason, was busy producing Steve Hillage's Green, Waters began to write material.
 The spitting incident became the starting point for a new concept, which explored the protagonist's self-imposed isolation after years of traumatic interactions with authority figures and the loss of his father as a child.

 In July 1978, Pink Floyd reconvened at Britannia Row Studios, where Waters presented two new ideas for concept albums.
 The first was a 90-minute demo with the working title Bricks in the Wall.
-The second was about a man's dreams across one night, and dealt with marriage, sex, and the pros and cons of monogamy and family life versus promiscuity.
-The band chose the first option; the second eventually became Waters's first solo album, The Pros and Cons of Hitch Hiking (1984).
+The second was about a man's dreams on one night, and dealt with marriage, sex, and the pros and cons of monogamy and family life versus promiscuity.
+The band chose the first option; the second eventually became Waters's debut solo studio album, The Pros and Cons of Hitch Hiking (1984).